Karumi/KataContactsSwift/README.md

 ## Development platform
  - UI will be the command line
  - All data is local
- - There is no persistance between execution
+ - There is no persistence between executions

 ---